What are Azure Monitor alerts?

 - Log Analytics workspaces

-Azure role-based access control (Azure RBAC) for alerts
+Azure role-based access control for alerts

 You can only access, create, or manage alerts for resources for which you have permissions.

-- Read permission on the target resource of the alert rule
+- Read permission on the target resource of the alert rule.

-- Write permission on the resource group in which the alert rule is created (if you're creating the alert rule from the Azure portal, the alert rule is created by default in the same resource group in which the target resource resides)
+- Write permission on the resource group in which the alert rule is created.
+If you're creating the alert rule from the Azure portal, the alert rule is created by default in the same resource group in which the target resource resides.

-- Read permission on any action group associated with the alert rule (if applicable)
+- Read permission on any action group associated with the alert rule, if applicable.

-These built-in Azure roles, supported at all Azure Resource Manager scopes, have permissions to and access alerts information and create alert rules:
+These built-in Azure roles, supported at all Azure Resource Manager scopes, have permissions to and can access alerts information and create alert rules: